hunter-sutton/Versa-GPT/README.md

 # VersaGPT

 ## Introduction
 VersaGPT is an application that uses the OpenAI API to allow the user to engage in a conversation with a GPT model.
-Plugins are included in the application and allow VersaGPT to do things that a chatbot cannot normall do.
+Plugins are included in the application and allow VersaGPT to do things that a chatbot cannot normally do.

 ## Installation
 1. Clone the repository.